zengkaipeng/Uni-Reaction-Release/readme.md

 python train_uspto_condition_ddp.py -h
 ```

+### USPTO-500MT

+To reproduce the training, use the following command:

 ### radical C–H functionalization

 To reproduce the training, use the following command for single-card training:
 ```shell
 python train_hx.py --data_path $data_path